brooke2384/interview-test-04-2025/docs/instructions/QA.md

 1. A user should be able to login to the mobile app
 2. A user should be able to view the reviews for a movie in the mobile app

+## Submission

+Please raise a PR against **you own fork** and email a link to ben@kmbal.com and malik@kmbal.com.

+> [!NOTE]
+> If you are unfamiliar with the process of raising PRs to GitHub, please create
+> a zip archive of your work and submit it by email to ben@kmbal.com and malik@kmbal.com

 ## Guidance